What We Do

 Our Inaugural Event – “Here I Stand”

-To mark the 75th anniversary, Grammy Award winning bass-baritone Mark S. Doss will bring Robeson's music and legacy to life in two performances of “Here I Stand” - a program Mr. Doss sang with members of the NY Philharmonic for Robeson’s 125th Birthday at Lincoln Center and Mother AME Zion Church in Harlem.
+To mark the 75th anniversary of the Peekskill Riots, Grammy Award winning bass-baritone Mark S. Doss brought Robeson's music and legacy to life in two performances of “Here I Stand” - a program Mr. Doss sang with members of the NY Philharmonic for Robeson’s 125th Birthday at Lincoln Center and Mother AME Zion Church in Harlem.